sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 This is the work of figuring out the Information Architecture of the screen.
 It might take the form of a flow diagram with boxes and arrows to illustrate what leads where.
 It might take the form of an outline.
 Some people write up Page Description Diagrams.

-For our Landing page I created an outline, based on a walk through of the features of the product and we reviewed and refined this outline.
+For our landing page I created an outline, based on a walk through of the features of the product and we reviewed and refined this outline.
 From this baseline of understanding I start working visually.

 ### Review and validate